ArjanCodes/examples/github_copilot/README.md

 Overall, I'm impressed.
 I find Copilot quite helpful with providing quick solutions to common software problems.
 I can imagine that as the tool gets better, it's going to save developers time.

-This is not going to put out of a job, or make my channel obsolete.
-You still need to think about how to design your software and how to organize your code though.
+This is not going to put you out of a job, or make my channel obsolete.
+You still need to think about how to design your software and how to organize your code.
 I wrote a guide to help you with this.
 You can get it for free at arjancodes.com/designguide.
 This describes the 7 steps I think about when designing a new feature or software application.
 It might help you structure your thoughts.
 Arjancodes.com/designguide.

 I have a few concerns about Copilot.